-For details on capacity limits, see 3.
-Capacity Limit in the manual Configuration Guide Vol. 1 For Version 11.7.
+For details of capacity limits, see 3.2 Capacity limit in the manual Configuration Guide Vol. 1 For Version 11.10.

 - 1. Values specified by using this command set a limit to the number of groups that can be used per interface, but do not guarantee operation with the specified value. - 2.
-If a change in configuration would cause the number of currently managed groups to exceed the limit that is set by this command, the current managed groups are retained until they are removed from the group.
+If a change in configuration would cause the current number of managed groups to exceed the group-limit that is set by this command, the current managed groups remain as such until they are removed from the group.
 However, they cannot rejoin the group until the number of managed groups on the interface is reduced to less than the group-limit that is set by this command. - 3.
 This function does not limit group participation due to changes in the configuration (when static groups are added).
 Because the number of static groups is counted in the total number of groups, however, if the number of groups exceeds the limit due to the addition of static groups, additional group participation from hosts is limited.